 The prisoners weren’t confined to cells and so were able to govern themselves.
 They had courts that punished miscreants, a gambling room, a market, sporting events and a theater.
 Prisoners could volunteer to work in stone quarries or build the prison chapel.

-The African-American prisoners were segregated in their own barracks, Prison Number Four.
-There they created their own culture, which wasn’t closed to whites.
+The jailers segregated the African-American prisoners in their own barracks, Prison Number Four.
+There they created their own culture, which whites could join if they wanted.

 One white sailor wrote,